Olympus E-PL7 Comparison Review

 The Olympus PEN E-PL7 is a mirrorless interchangeable lens camera that was officially introduced in August 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-PL7 has a Camera Elo of 2072.
+Is the Olympus E-PL7 a good camera?
+The E-PL7 has a Camera Elo of 2082.
 This rating puts the E-PL7 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PL7 falls among the top 40 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-PL7 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|